dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/aspnet-core-module.md

 # [ASP.NET Core 2.x](#tab/aspnetcore2x)

 ANCM generates a dynamic port to assign to the back-end process. `IWebHostBuilder.UseIISIntegration` picks up this dynamic port and configures Kestrel to listen on `http://locahost:{dynamicPort}/`.
 This overwrites other URL configurations, such as calls to `IWebHostBuilder.UseUrls` or [Kestrel's Listen API](/kestrel.md#endpoint-configuration).
-Therefore, you don't need to call `UseUrls` when you use ANCM.
+Therefore, you don't need to call `UseUrls` or Kestrel's `Listen` API when you use ANCM.
 When you run the app without IIS, it listens on the default port number at `http://localhost:5000`.

 If you need to set the port number for when you run the app without IIS, you can call `UseURLs` or Kestrel's `Listen` API.
 When you run without IIS, the port number that you specify will take effect because `IISIntegration` will do nothing.
 But when you run with IIS, the port number specified by ANCM will override whatever you passed to `UseUrls` or Kestrel's `Listen` API.